chaofengqing/chao_lab/content/resources/guidelines/index.md

   - Join the Chao Lab OneDrive folder, so that one can access the lab resources.
   - Dr. Chao will request an account for the High Performance Computing (HPC):
     - Compulsory for PhD students.
-    - Optional for Master students unless with strong computational background.
+    - Optional for Master students unless with a strong computational background.

 ## What to expect
 ### Weekly lab meetings
   - During the semester: in-person.
-  - During the winter & summer breaks: in-person and/or via zoom.
+  - During the winter & summer breaks: in-person and/or via Zoom.
-  - No meetings during the public holidays or during the weekends.
+  - No meetings during the public holidays or at weekends.

 ### Presentations to the lab
   - Twice per semester on average.

 ### One-to-one meetings with Dr. Chao
-  - Once a week on average for PhD students.
+  - Once a week, on average, for PhD students.
   - Once every two weeks for Master students.
     - If good progress is made, one can email Dr. Chao and request to meet after one week.